aclowes/yawn/README.rst

 Components
 ----------

-- Web server provides a user interface.
+Web Servers
+  The website provides a user interface to view the workflows and tasks running within them.
+  It allows you to run an existing workflow or re-run a failed task.
+The web server also provides a REST API to programatically create and run workflows.

+Workers
-- Worker schedules and executes tasks.
+  The worker schedules and executes tasks.
+The worker uses ``subprocess.Popen`` to run tasks and capture stdout and stderr.
-- Postgres 9.5+ database stores state.

 Concepts
 --------